Turkish polite phrases and greetings…

 The Next 12 Turkish Phrases: “Nerede…?”

-In the next installment (to be added shortly) – Essential Turkish 2– you’ll learn to ask where the bathroom, train and bus station, bank, pharmacy etc. are located.
+In the next installment (to be added shortly) – Turkish 2 For Travel– you’ll learn to ask where the bathroom, train and bus station, bank, pharmacy etc. are located.

 Even if you have a GPS enabled smart phone, it won’t tell you where the bathroom is – and you’ll certainly find plenty of opportunities to ask other “Where…?” questions.
 It’s also often a good way to start a conversation!